irmen/prog8/docs/source/compiling.rst

     Note that it is possible to use the watch mode with multiple modules as well, but it will recompile everything in that list even if only one of the files got updated.

-``-slowwarn``
-    Shows debug warnings about slow or problematic assembly code generation.
-    Ideally, the compiler should use as few stack based evaluations as possible.

 ``-quietasm``
     Don't print assembler output results.